-Asda, the U.K. supermarket chain owned by Wal-Mart Stores Inc. (WMT), said the retailer would support an extension of Sunday opening hours after the 2012 Olympics ends, according to Chief Executive Officer Andy Clarke.
+Asda, the U.K. supermarket chain owned by Wal-Mart Stores Inc. (WMT:US), said the retailer would support an extension of Sunday opening hours after the 2012 Olympics ends, according to Chief Executive Officer Andy Clarke.

 “Giving greater customer accessibility to more shopping hours across the trading week has got to be a benefit for the customer, so I would support it,” Clarke said at a press conference in London today.